Pisen99/pp1/README.md

 ## Description

-**Home Remedies** is all about small remedies you can try out at home.
+**[Home Remedies](https://pisen99.github.io/project-1.resub/)** is all about small remedies you can try out at home.
 Instructions are clear and it's easy to find what you need.

 What do you do when you spill something on your favourite shirt or desperate for a cure when you're sick.
 We might not have the cure but a few good tips and tricks to make you feel a little bit better.
 If you like this website you can sign-up to get new updates for new home remedies.
-Or you could leave a message if you have a good one yourself, it's up to you if you want to leave a message or not.
+Or you could leave a message if you have a good one yourself, it's up to you.
 ![screenshot](images.readme/AmIResp.png)

 ## Index - table of contents